octokit/octokit.rb/README.md

 Octokit was initially created by Wynn Netherland and [Adam Stacoviak](http://twitter.com/adamstac) but has turned into a true community effort.
-Special thanks to the follow core
+Special thanks to the following core
 contributors:

 * [Erik Michaels-Ober](http://github.com/sferik)